Some resources for Migrants Day

 One of every ten migrants is under the age of 15.
 The impact of remittance flows is also significant having reached $436 billion in 2014 – far exceeding official development assistance and, excluding China, foreign direct investment.

-Over the years we have published several relevant pieces – some are collected here.
+Over the years we have published several relevant pieces – some are collected here, now updated for 2019.

 BPS Members can discuss this article